AdaGold/viewing-party/README.md

 ## Project Development Workflow

+We will use a Test Driven Development programming workflow to work on this project.

 1. When you want to begin work on this project, ensure that your virtual environment is activated:

 ```bash